alivexd/Nitro-Generator-Checker/README.md

 It supports advanced generation producing more than 100,000 links per minute

 It will basically generate random codes and test them through Discord's API, and let you know where there's a hit.
-The chances of a working link are once in a million.
-This gen does not promise you any nitro ;) Give it a try though

 ## Installation 💾